 In particular, from FY2020, we have implemented management system reforms and structural reforms, and have shifted our management policy from a "sales-oriented" stance to one that emphasizes profitability.
-Specifically, we have been pursuing a basic policy of business expansion accompanied by profit improvement through withdrawal from loss-making businesses and products and productivity improvement, including a review of the design of existing products.
+Specifically, we have been pursuing a basic policy of business

 As a result of such management based on "selection and concentration" consistent with our company's size, we achieved an operating margin of over 8% in the fiscal year ended March 31, 2022, and an operating margin of 9.94% in the most recent fiscal year ended March 31, 2025.
 We recognize that these figures are comparable to profit margins for a domestic parts manufacturer that is primarily a second- and third-tier subcontractor, and a manufacturer that undertakes some OEM (contract manufacturing).